 In fact, when I started the PGA Tour, in 1964, the tournaments in the Deep South had just started allowing African-American pros like Charlie Sifford to compete in their tournaments.
 Yet, they wouldn’t allow them to enter the clubhouse.
 That’s right; they couldn’t even have a locker in the locker room.
 Lee Elder was the first black pro to play in the Masters.

 Why couldn’t Mr. Lee Trevino—the wisecracking, Mexican swashbuckler from Texas who couldn’t speak Spanish—hit any high golf shots?
-He said it was because he first learned to play golf in his hometown, the windy city of El Paso, where even the birds have to walk some days because of the strong wind.
+Lee was born and raised in Dallas; but after he did his Marine Corp duty his first golf club job was in El Paso, starting in 1960.
+So, he said he couldn’t hit high golf shots because of playing so much golf in his windy hometown of El Paso, where even the birds have to walk some days because of strong winds.
 Lee once told me that he and his friends sometimes used to play golf wearing motorcycle goggles because of sand storms whipping up on a moment’s notice.
 That El Paso wind made the Super Mex hit the ball so low that I think he could have played the game underground!

 Another part of the story about that day at the Masters is that Lee was having one of his worst days on a golf course.
 Frustrated with his game, he repeatedly was uttering my Lord Jesus’ name in vain.
 But then, all golfers know that’s nothing new on a golf course.
 I reckon I’ve heard the words “God” and “Jesus Christ” on a golf course just about as much as I ever hear them in church!